tajS89/portfolio-assignment/README.md

 The frontend is built with React + TypeScript and includes:

 - **Public Login Page**
-  - Uses local storage to store simple credentials
+  - Uses local storage to store auth token after logging in
   - Redirects to dashboard upon successful login

 - **Secure Dashboard**
   - Portfolio Balance Donut Chart with toggle between asset class view and individual asset view
   - Positions Table displaying the same data as the chart in tabular form
-  - Historical Performance Chart showing portfolio value over time
+  - Historical Performance Chart showing portfolio value over time ( 7D/15D/30D )
+  - Logout option available in the Dashboard Header
+  - Change theme functionality  available in the dashboard header

 ---